 - 1. Detail oriented

 - 2. Willingness to learn

 - 3. Organizational ability

 - 4. Strong communication skills

-- 5. Solution driven (enjoys puzzles)
+- 5. Solutions driven

-✓ "Tho Interview ,,
+- ✓ "The Interview"

-- Consult HR on the do's and don'ts of what you can and cannot ask/say - Where possible use open-ended behavior-based questions - If in doubt, 2nd interview or another interviewer
+- Consult HR on the dos and don'ts of what you can and cannot ask/say

+- Where possible use open-ended behavior-based questions

+- If in doubt, 2nd interview and/or another interviewer

+- ✓ Turnover What does this look like?
+Who is leaving... the right people \\\\\\ or